busybox42/evilapi/README.md

 ### Known Issues
 The following are known issues with EvilAPI:

 1. **Email Headers API - Work in Progress**: The Email Headers API is currently under development and may contain bugs.
-Notably, the calculation of time between hops is not accurate, and there may be other parsing issues.
-Users should use this API with caution and report any anomalies they encounter.
+Notably, the calculation of time between hops is not accurate, and there may be other parsing issues...

 2. **Temporary Key Expiration**: Temporary PGP keys lack an automated expiration or deletion mechanism, leading to potential accumulation of unused keys.